MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 ## Features

 - One-to-one and group video calling.
-- Add mixed reality annotations in space.
+- Add mixed-reality annotations in space.
 - Use asset capture in offline scenarios so that users can annotate, capture, and visualize images and videos of assets and store them in Common Data Service.
 - Annotate on a 2D image capture, or snapshot, of the space during a call.
 - Send and receive messages, in-call snapshots, and files through the text chat.